 What’s Really Making You Sick?

-Once you become familiar with the ins and outs of nutrition, you begin to realize that virtually every health problem you can think of can be traced back to the diet.
+Once you become familiar with the ins and outs of nutrition, you begin to realize that virtually every health problem you can think of can be traced back to diet.

-One of the reasons why so many diseases are skyrocketing in prevalence is because of the foods we eat.
+One of the reasons why so many diseases are skyrocketing is because of the foods we eat.
 Most Americans eat a predominantly processed food diet, which virtually guarantees you’ll suffer health problems at some point.

 In short, one of the simplest health directives you could ever come across is to just EAT REAL FOOD (whole, unadulterated/unprocessed, and ideally organic), as this automatically eliminates a number of health-harming ingredients from your diet.